 What happens in a Spiritual Direction session?

 Often the session will begin with a few minutes of prayer or silence.
 Generally, the director listens in an open, prayerful environment to the directee's sharing about what is going on in his/her life.
-The time together fosters awareness of anything that is occurring in the person's life which has helped or hindered his/her relationship wit God.
-The director acts as a supportive companion who allows the seeker/directee to look honestly at his/her relationship with God as it is live out in everyday life and relationships.
+The time together fosters awareness of anything that is occurring in the person's life which has helped or hindered his/her relationship with God.
+The director acts as a supportive companion who allows the seeker/directee to look honestly at his/her relationship with God as it is lived out in everyday life and relationships.
 The emphasis is on affirmation of God's mysterious presence in our ordinary lives.
 The guidance of the Holy Spirit is what is most deeply sought in each session.
 Sessions are generally fifty minutes long and occur in varying frequency.

 What is the difference between Spiritual Direction and Counseling?

 Counseling is often concerned with social adjustment and therapeutic management of life's problems, whereas Spiritual Direction focuses on the person's deepening relationship with the Sacred.
 Spiritual Direction assumes both a faith perspective and a fundamental desire for prayer and intimacy with God.
 Since they each have a different focus, some people choose to participate in both forms of guidance, but usually in separate contexts.